Claude Code Tips and Tricks You're Missing

 Specific error feedback produces better corrections than vague "that's wrong, try again."
 Claude Code learns from your corrections within the session.

-10. Make It Yours
+10. Make it yours

 The biggest tip is the meta-tip: Claude Code is a platform, not just a tool.
 The default experience is fine.
 The customized experience — with your hooks, your commands, your rules, your model preferences, your MOLTamp skin — is transformative.